 The western part of its urban area extends to the coastline of the Atlantic Ocean.
 Its settlement dates back many centuries, when it was an outpost of the Roman Empire.
 Its combined Celtic-Latin name, Portus Cale, has been referred to as the origin of the name Portugal, based on transliteration and oral evolution from Latin.
 In Portuguese, the name of the city includes a definite article: o Porto (“the port“), which is where its former English name Oporto comes from.

 Porto is a fascinating and vibrant city that is rapidly becoming one of Western Europe’s most respected tourist destinations.
-The city boasts an extensive history, interesting tourist attractions, and a buzzing nightlife, and outstanding tourist facilities.
+The city boasts an extensive history, interesting tourist attractions, and a buzzing nightlife, and outstanding hotels for all budgets to stay in.
 There is a lot to see and do in Porto, and this diverse city will appeal to a wide range of visitors.

 Let’s explore 15 things to do in Porto.

 - Potro tuk tuk ride and Douro cruise

 - Visit the Serralves Museum of Contemporary Art and its magical gardens

 - See a concert at the Casa da Música